 Cross Country: 30km

-The ski area is well suited to beginners, with plenty of good nursery slopes not far from the resort and with a variety of long cruising blues.
-Intermediates and advanced skiers will have the luxury of choice as well, and when you’ve conquered the Samoëns area you can head over to snow-sure Flaine for even more challenging slopes and great powder bowls.
+Samoëns ski resort is well suited to beginners, with plenty of good nursery slopes not far from the resort and with a variety of long cruising blues.
+Intermediates and advanced skiers will have the luxury of choice as well, and when you’ve conquered the Samoëns ski area you can head over to snow-sure Flaine for even more challenging slopes and great powder bowls.